What we do

 - Consideration of potential ‘in combination’ effects with other plans or projects.

-The EcIA process is iterative, requiring close team-working with other specialist consultants to ensure that any mitigation measures are incorporated into the scheme layout at an early stage and wherever possible, designed features can be used for dual purpose mitigation (e.g. SuDS).
+The EcIA process is iterative, requiring close team-working with other specialist consultants to ensure that any mitigation measures are incorporated into the scheme layout at an early stage.
+Wherever possible, features can be designed for multi-purpose mitigation (e.g. SuDS) and realisation of opportunities to support nature recovery (e.g. engineered water treatment wetlands).

 The following associated services are provided by the Ecological Impact Assessments (EcIA) team: